beehive-lab/TornadoVM/.github/pull_request_template.md

 #### OS tested

-Mark the affected OS/s by the PR.
+Mark the OS where this PR is tested.

 - [ ] Linux
 - [ ] OSx